LuisColome/core-functionality-plugin/README.md

 ## Changelog

+### 0.9.5

+- Added Team CPT that I use in almost every WordPress Website I lately do.
+- Added Category pagination fix when /%category%/%post%/ permaling structure is used to avoid 404 errors.

-### 0.0.9
+### 0.9.0

 - Added more nodes to remove from WordPress Admin Bar.
-Just uncommoment to remove.
+Just uncomment them to remove those nodes.
 - Added the file 'kill-pingbacks.php' to kill all the pingbacks from WordPress.
 - Tested in 5.7 WordPress version.
 - Updated README.md file.